Moss (film): Plot

 In 1978 in a small town in South Korea, a corrupt detective named Cheon is asked by a church minister to arrest an unofficial street preacher, whose influence has been growing, and who has collected large donations.
 The donors are pressured into saying that they were defrauded, which leads to the preacher's imprisonment and subsequent torture by Cheon in order to extract a confession.
 To Cheon's surprise, the preacher demonstrates amazing endurance and will-power, leading Cheon to release him and to fund his preaching.
 Cheon uses their new-found friendship to bolster his own reputation and recruit henchmen.
 Around this time, a young girl named Lee is raped by three men, and Cheon earns her respect by beating them up.

 Around 25 years later, Ryoo, the estranged son of the preacher, is anonymously informed of his father's death and travels to the town, which happens to be the new jurisdiction of his acquaintance Park, a prosecutor.
 Ryoo encounters an elderly Cheon, whom all the townsfolk seem to venerate and fear.
 With Cheon are three henchmen, Jeon, Ha, and Kim, and also Lee, who became Cheon's wife.

-After the funeral, Ryoo stays to investigate, as he suspects his father was murdered, and finds several clues such as suspicious real-estate transactions.
+After the funeral, Ryoo stays to investigate, as he suspects his father was murdered, and finds several clues, such as suspicious real-estate transactions.
 At this point, Jeon attempts to murder Ryoo, but Ryoo fights back and kills him.
-Ha attempts to murder Ryoo, who resists by lighting Ha's house on fire.
+Ha also attempts to murder Ryoo, who resists by lighting Ha's house on fire.
 Lee sees this and rescues Ryoo, and minutes later Ha burns to death, having entered the burning house to rescue his valuables.